Downer

 Downer was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Downer, as per the census conducted on Tuesday, August 9, 2016, exhibited higher cultural diversity than most local markets, with 29.9% of its residents born overseas and 24.4% speaking a language other than English at home.
-Christianity was the predominant religion in Downer, accounting for 29.2% of the population.
-Notably, Buddhism was more prevalent in Downer at 6.6%, compared to the Australian Capital Territory's average of 3.5%.
+Downer's population shows high cultural diversity, with 29.9% born overseas and 24.4% speaking a language other than English at home.
+Christianity is the predominant religion in Downer, comprising 29.2%.
+Buddhism is notably overrepresented, making up 6.6%, compared to the Australian Capital Territory's 3.5%.

 Frequently Asked Questions - Diversity